avyakthd/riscv-core-sv/README.md

 	3. `in[10:5]` = `instr[20:25]`, `in[4:1]` = `instr[11:8]` →  in both cases
 	4. `in[0]` = `is_S_type ? instr[7] : 1'b0` →  **additional MUX required**

-This gives us `13b`, i.e., $\pm$ 4kB of locations to access.
+This gives us `13b`, i.e., ±4kB of locations to access.
 This happens to be the page-size in a standard OS, so the designers decided not to include another Branch (`B2`) for the *RV32I* ISA, separately, in an attempt to use the same core for both the compressed (`16b`) and `32b` ISAs.
 Can it be done, however?
 Absolutely- [B2 for the RV32I ISA](B2_instr.md)

 - Sample Instruction: `beq r5, r5, imm_b`. `imm_b` is of size `[12:1]`, but undergoes an implicit `<<1` for `16b`-alignemnt